 Arkansas Exercise Resources

 Are you exercising enough to meet health recommendations?
-To reap health benefits, aim to accumulate 150 minutes of moderate-intensity cardiovascular exercise each week.
+To reap health benefits, adults should aim to accumulate 150 minutes of moderate-intensity cardiovascular exercise each week.
 If you're exercising vigorously, 75 minutes each week hits the mark.
+It's also recommended to do muscle-strengthening activities two days per week.
 The more you exercise, the greater the health benefits.
 So get up and get moving!
-Short bouts of at least 10 minutes add up to improve health!
+At least 10 minutes a day adds up to improve health!

 Need help being active?
 Check out our Extension GetFit programs!
 Contact your county extension office to learn about classes near you.

 Experts recommend several types of exercise: cardiovascular, or aerobic; strength training or resistance training; and flexibility exercises.
 Older adults should also incorporate balance exercises into their routine.